 In this level, architects are organized in the following way:

 Architects are part of various business departments and IT teams.
-There is no centralized architecture review board, and architects participate in projects and work for project managers/program managers.
+There is no centralized architecture review board, and architects participate in projects, working directly with project managers/program managers.

 'Architect' is not a position but a role.
-Architects mainly review the work of others and produce documents that contain a mix of plans for approaches, requirements, and designs instead of splitting them up into three.
+Architects primarily review the work of others and produce documents that contain a combination of plans, approaches, requirements, and designs, rather than separating them into distinct categories.
 Architects follow change instead of managing and controlling change.
 There are no complete or correct Enterprise Architecture documents.
 There are some project-oriented / solution architecture documents.
 Architecture is done at an operational level, ad hoc.

 The word architecture often gets confused with infrastructure and IT.
 Many discussions are taking place about what architecture is and why it is.
-There are no standards to work with; methods and approaches are used at will.
+There are no established standards to work with; methods and approaches are used at the discretion of the individual.
 The added value of working with architecture is often not (widely) recognized.

 Level 2.
 Process-Oriented Approach of EA – Managed Change